BookStackApp/BookStack/readme.md

 ## 🌎 Translations

 Translations for text within BookStack is managed through the [BookStack project on Crowdin](https://crowdin.com/project/bookstack).
 Some strings have colon-prefixed variables such as `:userName`.
 Leave these values as they are as they will be replaced at run-time.
 Crowdin is the preferred way to provide translations, otherwise the raw translations files can be found within the `resources/lang` path.
+Translations to original files, provided via pull request, will be fed back through Crowdin instead of being merged directly and therefore your changes & commits will not be reflected in git contribution history.

 If you'd like a new language to be added to Crowdin, for you to be able to provide translations for, please [open a new issue here](https://github.com/BookStackApp/BookStack/issues/new?template=language_request.yml).